GoodMorningA1i/hackingwithswiftui_project1/README.md

 ## About the Project

-This project covers topics like -------.
+First SwiftUI app to split a cheque between people.
+It considers the cheque amount, the tip percentage, and how many people there are.

+This project covers topics like the basic structure of SwiftUI apps, Form, Section, NavigationStack, navigation bar titles, storing program state with @State and @FocusState, Picker, TextField vs Text, and ForEach.

 ### Built With